 In the challenging context of recovering services following the COVID-19 pandemic and continuing high demand for hospital services, we are working to achieve these targets by first ensuring that no patients wait in excess of 65 weeks on an open RTT pathway by September 2024 and in excess of 52 weeks by March 2025.
+This is our breakthrough objective.
+Our Planned Care Improvement Corporate Project is helping us focus our efforts to achieve this.
 Our breakthrough objective for Emergency/Urgent Care relates to reducing the number of patients waiting in our emergency departments in excess of 4 hours to be treated and either admitted or discharged.
 Our Hospital Flow Programme supports the work needed to achieve this.